Are you a student having problems related to off campus living? Are you experiencing any of the following concerns:

 -Difficulty with any other area of the transition process to off campus living (i.e. budgeting, cooking, accessing transportation to campus, etc.)?Then please contact our office to see what we can do to help.
 You can contact us by phone, email, or stopping by to see us any time our office is open.
 You can also complete a Comments form on this website with your concerns and someone from our office will get back in contact with you within 1 business day.

-If you are having issues with your landlord, the Landlord Tenant Act may be of help for your situation: Virginia Residential Landlord and Tenant Act (PDF)
+If you are having issues with your landlord, the Landlord Tenant Act may be of help for your situation: Updated Virginia Landlord and Tenant Act

-We would also love to meet with you one on one to discuss further options such as on and off campus mediation, documenting situations, taking things to court, etc. Stop by our office, give us a call, or send us an email to set up a meeting.
+We would also love to meet with you one on one to discuss further options such as on and off campus mediation, documenting situations, taking things to court, etc. Stop by our office, give us a call, or send us an email to set up a meeting or visit the Landlord Conflict Assistance tab to fill out a form and be contacted by a staff member.

 If you are having issues with your roommates, the best thing you can do is to talk with them.
 If you have already tried that and still need more help, come and see us.
 We can offer solutions such as: helping you to document situations in your apartment, on and off campus mediation between you and your roommates, or refer you to the Varner House.
-Stop by our office, give us a call, or send us an email to set up a meeting.
+Stop by our office, give us a call, or send us an email to set up a meeting or visit the roommate conflict assistance tab to fill out a form to be contacted by a staff member.

 If you’re studying abroad, graduating early, or just looking for someone to take over your room for a time period, subleasing may be your best option.
-Check out our Guide to subleasing (PDF) for basic information.
+Contact the office by phone, email, or stopping in to assist you in finding as many ways possible to advertise.

 Many property managers and landlords have specific forms you will need to fill out if you’re planning on subleasing, but if they do not have these forms available check out Subleasing Agreement Form (PDF).
 If you have any other questions, let us know.
 We will be glad to help!